digitalservicebund/digitalcheck-apps/README.md

 Do the following steps to add a new application to this Monorepo.

 1. Create a new directory under `packages/`
-2. Add the application code there
-3. Depending on the tack stack, make sure that:
+2. Depending on the tech stack, make sure that:
    - shared dependencies are configured in the top-level [package.json](./package.json)
    - the `tailwind.config.js` uses the top-level [tailwind.preset.js](./tailwind.preset.js)
    - the `tsconfig.json` extends the top-level [tsconfig.base.json](./tsconfig.base.json)
-   - the `postcss.config.cjs` uses the
-4. The new project needs at least:
+3. The new project needs at least:
    - a `package.json` which defines the project specific dependencies an implements the following scripts:
      - `build`: build the application for production
      - `test`: run unit tests